sonata-project/SonataAdminBundle/docs/reference/annotations_doctrine.rst

 Annotations using doctrine
 ==========================

-All annotations require doctrine/annotations, it can easily be installed by composer:
+All annotations require doctrine/annotations, it can be installed by composer:

 .. code-block:: bash